E-2 Visa Lawyer Italy:

 Location Map

-If you are considering an E-2 visa from Rome, it is usually sensible to seek advice before committing funds or finalising the U.S. transaction.
-Early structuring decisions often determine how straightforward the case will be to present at the consular stage.
+If you are considering an E-2 visa from Italy, it is usually sensible to seek advice before committing funds or finalising the U.S. transaction.
+Early structuring decisions often determine how straightforward the case will be to present in Rome.

-Speak With an E2 Visa Lawyer in Rome
+Speak With an E-2 Visa Lawyer for Italy

-If you are planning an E-2 application from Rome or elsewhere in Italy, we can review your eligibility, investment structure, business documents, and supporting evidence, and help prepare the case for consular submission.
+If you are planning an E-2 application from anywhere in Italy, we can review your eligibility, investment structure, business documents, and supporting evidence, and prepare the case for the U.S. Embassy in Rome.

 Request a Consultation

-Is there a minimum investment amount for an E-2 visa from Rome?
+Is there a minimum investment for an E-2 visa for Italian citizens?

-No fixed minimum amount appears in the regulation.
+No fixed minimum appears in the regulation.
 The investment must be substantial in relation to the cost of the business and sufficient to show a real, operating enterprise rather than a speculative plan.
+In our Italian cases approvals have ranged widely depending on the business model.

 About the Authors